hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Flexible CSV export options
 - UI refinements for iPhone and iPad
 - Performance improvements for large datasets

+##  Version 3.1.7  Features
+-  iPhone: Added a new “Check for Updates” feature
+-  iPad: Fixed a bug that could cause the loading screen to freeze when cancelling FITS file selection
+-  iPhone & iPad: Matrix visualization now supports panning and zooming

 ## Acknowledgements
 *Project* LAMOST，China